wille-io/httq/README.md

 # httq

 Proof of Concept.
-Do not use in production.
+Do not use in production - yet - as API is subject to change at any time without warning.

 HTTP Server for Qt.
 Doesn't clog the memory like The Other HTTP Server™.
 Based on NodeJS's wonderful http-parser.
-Can download a message's body in chunks, instead of reading it all into memory, allowing an easy DoS, like The Other HTTP Server™.
+Can download a message's body in chunks, instead of reading it all into memory that allows an easy DoS, like The Other HTTP Server™.